kotarf/follower-mortality-skyrim/README.md

 # mortal-followers-patch
-A small patch that uses UPF to set all potential followers as non-essential and unprotected
+A small patch that uses zEdit's Unified Patching Framework to set all potential followers as non-essential and unprotected.
+Soon to add configurable exclusions and optional health-regeneration updates.

-Used the example patcher using zEdit's Unified Patching Framework (https://github.com/z-edit/zedit-example-patcher)
+Started with the example patcher here (https://github.com/z-edit/zedit-example-patcher)